The quadric flat torus theorem: Isometric Flats

 Suppose now that $d_\flat(p,q)>3$.
 By \Lemref{shortcutladder}, for any geodesic joining $p$ to $q$ there exists a shortcut ladder $D\to X$ along a subpath $\gamma$ of the geodesic.
 Moreover, we can choose the path (and so $\gamma$) to be a horizontal path followed by a vertical path.
 Up to a symmetry of $\flat$, we can assume the endpoints of $\gamma$ are $(-2,0)$ and $(m,n)$ with $m+2\geq n$.
 By local isometry, we have $m \ge 1$.
 By the existence of the shortcut ladder $D\to X$ and an application of \Lemref{spiders}, there exists a map $\alpha:[0^\ast,m^\ast]\times [0^\ast,1^\ast]\to X$, a restriction of $D\to X$, such that $[0,m]\times \{0\} \xrightarrow{F} X$ and $[0^\ast,m^\ast]\times \{0^\ast\} \xrightarrow{\alpha} X$ coincide, and $\alpha(0^\ast, 1^\ast)$ is adjacent to $F(-1,-1)$ and $F(-1,1)$.
 By \Lemref{crawlingSpider}, $\alpha(m^\ast,1^\ast)$ is adjacent to $F(m-1,-1)$.
 If $n>1$, a symmetric argument using \Lemref{spiders} and \Lemref{crawlingSpider} on the vertical part of $\gamma$ shows that $\alpha(m^\ast,1^\ast)$ is adjacent to $F(m+1,1)$.
 Thus $F$ restricted to $N(m,0)$ is not isometric, contradicting local isometry.
 If $n=1$, then $\alpha((m-1)^\ast,1^\ast)$ is adjacent to $F(m,1)$ since $\alpha$ is a restriction of $D\to X$.
 An application of \Lemref{crawlingSpider} to the restriction of $\alpha$ on $[0^\ast,(m-1)^\ast]\times[0^\ast,1^\ast]$ shows $\alpha((m-1)^\ast,1^\ast)$ is adjacent to $F(m-2,-1)$.
 Thus $F$ restricted to $N(m-1,0)$ is not isometric, again contradicting local isometry.
 Finally, if $n=0$, then by an application of \Lemref{spiders}, $\alpha((m-2)^\ast,1^\ast)$ is adjacent to $F(m-1,1)$, and an application of \Lemref{crawlingSpider} to a restriction of $\alpha$ shows $\alpha((m-2)^\ast,1^\ast)$ is adjacent to $F(m-3,-1)$.
 Thus $F$ restricted to $N(m-2,0)$ is not isometric, contradicting local isometry.

-$(1)\implies (3):$ Suppose there exists a combinatorial neighborhood $N(v)$ of a vertex such that $F$ restricted to $N(v)$ is not a minimal disc diagram.
-Since $F$ is an isometric embedding, $F$ restricts to an embedding on $\partial N(v)$.
-In particular, $F(\partial N(v))$ cannot be filled with fewer than three squares.
-Indeed, there are 8 edges in two squares, and $F(\partial N(v))$ is an 8-cycle, so every edge of a two square filling must be a boundary edge.
-Thus there exists a disconnecting vertex.
-If $F(\partial N(v))$ can be filled with three squares, then one of the three squares has three of its sides on $F(\partial N(v))$.
-Hence $F$ is not isometric.

-Suppose there exists a combinatorial neighborhood $N(e)$ of an edge such that $F$ restricted to $N(e)$ is not a minimal area disc diagram. $F$ is an embedding on $N(e)$, so $F(\partial N(e))$ cannot be filled by three or fewer squares.
+$(1)\implies (3)$: Suppose there exists a combinatorial neighborhood $N(e)$ of an edge such that $F$ restricted to $N(e)$ is not a minimal area diagram. $F$ is an embedding on $N(e)$, so $F(\partial N(e))$ cannot be filled by three or fewer squares.
 If a square has three of its sides on $F(\partial N(e))$, then $F$ is not isometric on $N(e)$.
 This rules out a filling of $F(\partial N(e))$ with four squares.
 If $F(\partial N(e))$ can be filled with five squares, then by the above argument, each of the squares must share exactly two edges with $F(\partial N(e))$.
 For each square, these two edges must be consecutive edges of $F(\partial N(e))$, otherwise $F$ restricted to $\partial N(e)$ is not isometric.
-However, since $F$ is an isometry, there are only four pairs of consecutive edges on $F(\partial N(e))$ that can be a corner of a square. \end{proof}
+Any such filling must have a unique interior vertex that is adjacent to every vertex in one part of the proper bipartition of the vertices of $F(\partial N(e))$ contradicting $F$ being isometric on $\partial N(e)$. \end{proof}